vanvfields/Microsoft-365/Incident Response/ReadMe.md

 <b>9) Import-AzureADProtectionAlerts.ps1:</b> Use this script to import alert policies for Azure AD monitoring.
 You must have the ExchangeOnlineManagement module installed.

 <b>10) Remediate-CompromisedUser.ps1:</b> Use this script to disable and revoke access, and reset a user's password (and optionally re-enable access).
 You must have the AzureAD module installed.
+There is also an option to reset all admin passwords at once, excluding breakglass and current user account (this option requires the AzureADIncidentResponse module).